dd1x0n/ld_collection/README.md

 # Intro:

 A console application that allows users to search, graph and read CSV dataframes.
-Uses both Pandas and Python3 baked in CSV search feature.
+Uses both Pandas, matplotlib and Python3's baked in CSV search feature.
+Data for the project was pulled from lddb.com and refactored in order to work well with this project.
+I was in need of a searching software that wasn't hosted online so using Python to accomplish this was perfect.

 # How to run: